 BATMAN is my childhood hero and this site is my love letter to this beautiful man.
 I want to read, watch and review everything his seventy-five reign has to offer.
-For now, I'm reading New 52 titles and some critically-acclaimed graphic novels according to online resources.
-There are two ways I review: first by doing individual issues of a certain title and then by reviewing the collected editions that were released for that title next.
+Since 2014, I've read New 52 titles and some critically-acclaimed graphic novels according to online resources, mostly from the old continuity.
+I'm currently reviewing Bat-titles for the DC Universe Rebirth.
+There are two ways I review: first, by doing individual issues of a certain title; and then by reviewing the collected editions that were released for that title.
 For my current list of Batman comic book titles, please view Comics Shelf on the menu bar.
 My reviews are also cross-posted with my Goodreads account.

 11 Quick facts about Batman Comics Geek [Bat-Com-Geek or BCG]

-- Her online persona is Ekairidium.
+- Her online persona is Kee Queen.
 She mostly reviews comics and novels in Goodreads as cross-posted from her comics blog about Batman, John Constantine and X-Men.

 - Her favorite Batman actor is Kevin Conroy from the animation series